deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “Alas, it’s trivially easy to fix with cybernetics,” Nofl said.
 “If those are no longer an option, however…”

 Tran nodded, but reluctantly tore himself away from the data.
 That kind of project was exactly the sort of thing he’d spent his Professorial years on, and there were times when he missed the simplicity of College-tier work.
-His promotion to the Directorate proper had been prestigious and welcome of course, but it did sometimes prevent him from practicing science.
+His promotion to the Directorate proper had been prestigious and welcome, of course, but it did sometimes prevent him from practicing science.

 “...And your *main* patient?” he asked.